contagon/handbook/handbook/20-activities.md

 * Select a gospel theme, such as a scripture, that will inspire the youth and help them understand the expectations of the conference.
 The annual youth theme could be used as the youth conference theme.
 The bishopric or stake presidency should approve the theme.
 * Plan activities such as devotionals, group meetings, learning experiences, and service projects that are consistent with the theme.
 * Obtain approval of the bishopric or stake presidency for all speakers and activities.
 Speakers should be Church members who teach by the Spirit.
 Speakers who primarily entertain, with only casual reference to the gospel, should not be selected.
 Nor should speakers who would have to travel long distances be selected.
-See [38.8.23](38-church-policies-and-guidelines.md#38823-guest-speakers-or-instructors) for other guidelines concerning speakers.
+See [38.8.20](38-church-policies-and-guidelines.md#38820-guest-speakers-or-instructors) for other guidelines concerning speakers.
 * Avoid scheduling events for Sunday that are not appropriate for the Sabbath day.
 Testimony meetings, bishopric youth discussions, or similar meetings are permitted.
-However, sacrament meetings are not to be held﻿—and the sacrament is not to be administered﻿—outside the boundaries of the ward or stake where the priesthood leaders preside.
+However, sacrament meetings are not to be held—and the sacrament is not to be administered—outside the boundaries of the ward or stake where the priesthood leaders preside.
 Any exceptions must be approved by the Area Presidency.
 Groups should not travel to or from youth conference on a Sunday.
 * Ensure that adequate adult supervision is present at all times (see [20.6.2](20-activities.md#2062-adult-supervision)).

 Members of the bishopric or stake presidency are invited to attend as much of the conference as possible.
 Aaronic Priesthood quorum advisers and Young Women presidencies are encouraged to attend the entire conference.